☀️ Winter Sale ☀️ Get 20% OFF with code: SALE20

 Final Thoughts

 The best setup for a beginner is one that fosters clarity and builds confidence.
 Don’t try to imitate advanced traders right away.
 Instead, start with the essentials, keep your chart clean, and give yourself room to grow.
-Remember: simplicity is not a weakness—it’s a strength.
+Remember: simplicity is not a weakness—it’s a strengthImportant: Use IOF Pro as an additional confluence tool.

 Recommended settings in IOF Pro: Configuration 1